Sending data from the app to the dialog script (Kotlin)

 }

 You can test it: run the app and tap several items in the list.
 Then tap the Alan AI button and ask: What are my favorites?
-The AI assistant will list all items you have tapped.
+The AI agent will list all items you have tapped.